bloom42/blog/content/drafts/i-no-longer-trust-tech-monopolies.md

 I do't trust them with my data i dont trust them for my future
+I don't trust them with my work: too many stories of people blocked out of their account with no way to recover it.
+Some had chances to be make noise on social netwoeks and be able to reach someone at big corp.
+Some just lost their business

 Don't trust for my future:
 Ces entreprises sont trop grande.
 La responsabilite et le leadership est trop diffus.